 The tokenisation process comes with a variety of benefits, such as the ability to exchange and own the asset in a more secure and transparent manner.
-Additionally, it enables things like tracking the provenance of the asset, proofs of labour, and more.
+Additionally, it enables things like tracking the provenance of the asset, as well as proofs of labour, and more.